-- 1. During the year ended July 31, 2015, the Company secured a USD \$1,000,000 (CDN \$1,305,000) loan with a lender.
-The funds were used to advance the Altiplano Project.
-The loan is secured against certain assets of the Company and bears interest at 11% per annum, compounded monthly with interest payment payable monthly on the last business day of each month.
-The full principal plus accrued interest on the loan shall be repayable to the lender on August 31, 2017. - 2.
+- 1. During the year ended April 30, 2018 the Company secured an additional \$1,283 (USD1,000) loan with a lender.
+The full principal plus accrued interest on the loan shall be repayable to the lender on October 25, 2019 and is secured against certain assets of the Company and bears interest at 8% per annum, compounded annually, with interest payable annually on October 25, 2018 and October 25, 2019.
+Interest not paid when due shall be added to principal amount and shall bear interest from such due date at 8% interest. - 2.
 The Company has no contractual commitments for capital expenditures and has disclosed all material commitments under Section F ("Tabular disclosure of contractual obligations").
-The Company does have budgeted capital expenditures to be incurred in the normal operation of the San Martin Mine, the Altiplano facility and for exploration of properties, which are expected to approximate \$4 million in fiscal 2017.
+The Company does have budgeted capital expenditures to be incurred in the normal operation of the San Martin Mine, the Altiplano facility and for exploration of properties, which are expected to approximate \$3.5 million in fiscal 2017.